FergusDevelopmentLLC/geodev-node-rest/README.md

 * https://help.ubuntu.com/community/Installation/MinimalCD
   * http://archive.ubuntu.com/ubuntu/dists/zesty/main/installer-amd64/current/images/netboot/mini.iso

-#### Virtual machine setup
+##### Virtual machine setup

-If you are using a virtual machine to build this stack...At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores.
-Port forwarding information if server is on a VirtualBox virtual machine. https://www.virtualbox.org/wiki/VirtualBox
+If you are using a virtual machine to build this stack, the following commands are useful in order to communicate to you virtual machine via SSH, and to see the final rendered map.

+https://www.virtualbox.org/wiki/VirtualBox

-This will allow you to make SSH connections to your vm on port 2222 (22 is standard)
+Allows SSH connections to your virtual machine from your host on port 2222 (22 default SSH port).
 ~~~~
 VBoxManage modifyvm "geodev" --natpf1 "guestssh,tcp,,2222,,22"
 ~~~~

-This will allow you to hit the web server at a localhost url:

-http://127.0.0.1:18641 (on host) = http://127.0.0.1:8641 (on vm)
+Allow browsing to map from host at the url: http://127.0.0.1:18641
 ~~~~
 VBoxManage modifyvm "geodev" --natpf1 "guesthttp,tcp,,18641,,8641"
 ~~~~
+http://127.0.0.1:18641 (on host) => http://127.0.0.1:8641 (on virtual machine)

 #### Sudo user setup (geodevadmin)

-This project assumes you have a Sudo user on your system named: geodevadmin
+This project assumes you have a Sudo user on your system (geodevadmin)

 Source:
 https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart